My name is Christine; I’m a Sydney-based health and wellness writer, nutrition student and the author of yin & yum.

 “What’s in that?
 It’s full of chemicals, gelatine and sugar,” she said.

 At the time, her comment seemed completely foreign to me.
-Yoghurt is yogurt.
+Yoghurt is yoghurt.
 It must be healthy, right?
 Aren’t all yoghurts the same?
 I never imagined there were sugars and nasties added to what I perceived was otherwise ‘healthy’ food.
 I just ate completely for my tastebuds.

 Disclaimer: This blog provides wellness management in an informational and educational manner only, with information that is general in nature.
 The contents of this site are intended to assist you and other readers in your personal wellness efforts.
 Consult your own doctor or healthcare provider regarding the applicability of any information provided.